LiamVDB1/twitter-api/README.md

 - **Resilient**: If an account is rate-limited, locked, or fails, the system automatically switches to a healthy account.
 - **Extensible**: The service-oriented architecture makes it easy to add new features and endpoints.
 - **Dockerized**: Comes with a `Dockerfile` and `docker-compose.yml` for easy setup and deployment.
+- **Asynchronous Job Processing**: Handles long-running tasks like fetching large numbers of tweets without client timeouts, using a robust polling mechanism.
 - **Persistent State**: Uses a SQLite database to persist account health and rate limit status across restarts.
 - **Dynamic Management**: Add and remove accounts on-the-fly via API endpoints.
 - **Secure**: Protects all endpoints with API key authentication.